OwenCookman/owen-webdev/TESTING.md

 - Select the link in the navbar titled "Login" and see the `login.html` page load
 - Enter an invalid username or password and see the message "Your username or Password is incorrect"
-- Enter a valid username and password and see that you are redirected to the `index.html` page and the message "You have succesfully logged in" is showing at the top of the page
+- Enter a valid username and password and see that you are redirected to the `index.html` page and the message "You have successfully logged in" is showing at the top of the page

 ### User Logout
 - Open the webpage in a new browser window
 - Select the link in the navbar titled "Login" and see the `login.html` page load
-- Enter a valid username and password and see that you are redirected to the `index.html` page and the message "You have succesfully logged in" is showing at the top of the page
+- Enter a valid username and password and see that you are redirected to the `index.html` page and the message "You have successfully logged in" is showing at the top of the page
 - Select the link in the navbar titled "Logout" and see that you are logged out and the message "You have been logged out successfully" is showing at the top of the page